Mongolian Beef Recipe

 When you see a menu like this one, you will understand what I mean:

-But then, as you know, Chinese food is very different all over the world, and seems to be aimed to suit the particular local population.
-A Chinese menu in the UK, for example, is very different to a Chinese menu in the Netherlands for example.
+But then, as you know, Chinese food is very different all over the world, and seems to be aimed to suit the particular local population where is is sold.
+A Chinese menu in the UK is very different to a Chinese menu in the Netherlands, for example.

 In the latter, you will find the menu will most likely be mixed with Indonesian food.
 And each country has its own inventions of Chinese food that you will struggle to find in China.